2createStudio/carbon-pagination/README.md

 	));
 	?>

-You can read more about each setting in the **Configuration Settings* section belo.
+You can read more about each setting in the **Configuration Settings* section below.

 #### Using and manipulating pagination as an object